SarahPavlak/Robo_Advisor/README.md

 1. Navigate to https://www.alphavantage.co/ and request an API Key
 2. Create a .env file in your virtual code studio or other desired platform.
 Within the .env file, type "ALPHAVANTAGE_API_KEY='YOUR API KEY GOES HERE'
     This will create an environment variable for you which will ensure that your key remains secure.
+3. Create a ".gitignore" file and, within the file, type ".env"

 Running the program:
 1. On your terminal type: